atomisthq/docs/docs/reference/rug-cli/index.md

 $ rug describe [OPTION]...
 TYPE ARTIFACT
 ```

-TYPE should be 'editor', 'generator', 'reviewer', 'command-handler', 'event-handler', 'response-handler' or 'archive' and ARTIFACT should be the full name of an artifact, e.g., "atomist:spring-service:Spring Microservice".
+TYPE should be 'editor', 'generator', 'command-handler', 'event-handler', 'response-handler', 'function', 'dependencies' or 'archive' and ARTIFACT should be the full name of an artifact, e.g., "atomist:spring-service:Spring Microservice".
 If the name of the artifact has spaces in it, you need to put quotes around it.
 FORMAT can be 'json' or 'yaml' and is only valid when describing an archive.

 *Command aliases:* `desc`

-*Subcommands:* `editor`, `generator`, `reviewer`, `archive`, `command-handler`, `event-handler`, `response-handler`
+*Subcommands:* `editor`, `generator`, `archive`, `command-handler`, `event-handler`, `response-handler`, `function`, `dependencies`

 *Command options:*